Workers Architecture

 4. Sharing

-• Universal Workers can be marked as public and shared across the organization
+• AI Workers can be marked as public and shared across the organization

-• Specialized Workers are reusable as modules within other agents
+• AI Workflows are reusable as modules within other agents

 • Templates can be saved and reused for consistent setups across teams